bitzquad/bitzquad.com/README.md

 5. Refractor into components when possible.
 6. Lighthouse score of every page must be higher than 95.

-Breaking these rules could lead into git commit reverts or bans 😮‍💨
+Breaking these rules could lead into git commit reverts or bans.

 ## How to contribute